 However, the lens still has not come to market and question marks exist as to whether it will.

-Clear Lens Exchange has been approved in the UK for a number of years, and at AVC we specialise in this treatment.
+Lens Replacement has been approved in the UK for a number of years, and at AVC we specialise in this treatment.
 An artificial lens replaces the natural eye lens to successfully correct numerous eye problems – near-sightedness, far-sightedness, astigmatism, and presbyopia can all be rectified.

 Due to the fact that the new lens is artificial, there is no chance of cataracts developing in the future.
 It is a way to help improve serious vision issues without waiting for costly and, as yet, unproven bionic lenses.